jrao/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

 enough--you need to send the encoding type in a Content-Type header (e.g.
 `Content-Type : "text/plain; charset=utf-8"`).

-For example, let's pass the value "&#1057;&#1091;&#1087;&#1077;&#1088;" ("Super" in Cyrillic) to some JSON Web Service method.
+For example, suppose you want to pass the value "&#1057;&#1091;&#1087;&#1077;&#1088;" ("Super" in Cyrillic) to a JSON web service method.
 This name first has to be converted to UTF-8 (resulting in array of 10 bytes) and then encoded for URLs or request parameters.
 The resulting value is the string `%D0%A1%D1%83%D0%BF%D0%B5%D1%80` that can be passed to our service method.
 When received, this value is first going to be translated to an array of 10 bytes (URL decoded) and then converted to a UTF-8 string of the 5 original characters.

 Did you know you can send files as arguments?
 Find out how next.